ayechanst/platinum-eth/plat-eth/posts/2simpleNFT.md

 pop up.

-Of course there's more going on here than just that, so lets first explore **transations**, then look at **smart contracts**.
+Of course there's more going on here than just that, so lets first explore **transations**, then look at **smart contracts**, and briefly cover what **NFTs** are.
 After explaining those, we'll walk through all the steps between "Mint Item" and seeing the NFT on your user interface.

 ### [Transactions](/almanacPosts/transactions)